earthdaily/EDA-Documentation/Console/MosaicUI.md

 | ![Eleven](../Images/NumberLabels/Eleven.png) | Download | This is where you can download your product - Preview or Full |
 | ![Twelve](../Images/NumberLabels/Twelve.png) | View | This option allows you to view the product in the Visualizer  |

-Below is the Visualizer that opens up when you click on the View button on the Orders page.
-This visualizer is very similar to our EarthPlatform UI and has many common components needed to interact with the Mosaic product similar to our other products
+Below is the Visualizer that opens up in a new tab when you click on the View button on the Orders page.
+This visualizer is part of the [EarthPlatform UI](CatalogUI.md)

 ![Visualizer](../Images/EarthMosaicsUI/MosaicVisualizer.png)